Key Points

 Health and Human Services Programs

-Florida’s Department of Health offers programs and services for children, adolescents, adults and seniors.
-Programs like WIC offer monetary help and support for mothers of infants and children.
+Florida’s Department of Health offers programs and services for children, adolescents, adults, and seniors.
+Programs like WIC (Women, Infants, and Children) offer monetary help and support for mothers and their children.
 They also offer specialized services for residents with disabilities and those in vulnerable populations.

 Florida offers the School Readiness Program to help low-income families afford early childhood care and education.
 Each county provides services on an individual family basis after determining their needs.
 The program includes varying childcare and educational options, providing support and screenings to meet a child’s social, intellectual, and emotional needs.